mcteamster/virgo/README.md

 `Virgo` was born out of a need to quickly connect multiplayer game clients to a suitable nearby server.
 The goal is to reduce both the initial and ongoing connection delay to improve the gameplay experience.

 There are many other libraries that do the *opposite* of what `Virgo` does: provide the timezone based on coordinates. `Virgo` works by reversing this process by sampling https://pypi.org/project/timezonefinder/ and calculating centroids from the sampled points.

+For backwards compatibility the list of `backward` IANA timezone mappings is computed and included for clients that may not be returning the most up-to-date timezone information.